casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 * `TOTAL_SUPPLY`: The total supply of your ERC-20 token.
 * `GAS_LIMIT`: The gas limit in motes that will be used to pay for the deployment.
 * `WASM_PATH`: The path to the compiled contract.
 * `NODE_ADDRESS`: The validator node used to submit the deploy.
-The address listed directs to a valid, online node, but this may change in the future.
+The address listed directs to a valid online node, but this may change in the future.
 If this node does not respond, you can select another online peer from the list [here](https://testnet.cspr.live/tools/peers).
-Note that you'll need to replace the port with `7777` for most nodes, as well as will need to add `/rpc` to the end of the address.
+Note that you'll need to replace the port with `7777` for most nodes and add `/rpc` to the end of the address.
 * `NETWORK_NAME`: The name of the network to which you'll be deploying.
 By default, we have the Casper Testnet specified as `"casper-test"`.
 To deploy on the Mainnet, you may change this to `"casper"`.

 As long as you generated the keys with the aforementioned command within your project's root folder, the paths to your keys should be the same as already written in the code.
 Otherwise, you'll need to put in the alternate path to your keys in the `KEYS` constant.